How to simplify the On-screen text localization process

-When companies seek to localise the on-screen text (OST) in their videos the process is often misunderstood.
+When companies seek to localize the on-screen text (OST) in their videos the process is often misunderstood.
 It isn’t always a case of just replacing the original text with the translated text and the ease of this depends on a number of factors that original designers may be unaware of and this can cause problems later on.
-These problems will make the localisation process take longer and also cost more, so it is essential to understand the process and therefore avoid making these mistakes.
+These problems will make the localization process take longer and also cost more, so it is essential to understand the process and therefore avoid making these mistakes.

 - What language are you translating it to?
 Some words and phrases vary a lot in length between different languages.
 So you need to keep in mind that when translated, the text size might need to be reduced or increased in order to fit the source video design.
 Another issue concerning the translation is that the font used on your video may not reproduce the characters correctly in the target language so you’ll need to consider changing it to a more suitable one.